 If any of the following risks occur, our business, results of operations, financial condition and cash flows could be materially and adversely affected.
-If this were to happen, the value of our common stock could decline significantly.
+These described risks are not the only risks facing us.
+Additional risks and uncertainties not known to us or that we deem to be immaterial also may materially adversely affect our business, results of operations, financial condition and cash flows.
+If any of these risks were to materialize, the value of our common stock could decline significantly.